conradakunga/Blog/_posts/2024-11-29-improved-collection-shuffling-in-f-9.md

     - F#
 ---

-Suppose you needed to shuffle the numbers 0 to 9 in [F#](https://fsharp.org), perhaps for a game; or a data science exercise.
+Suppose you needed to shuffle the numbers 0 to 9 in [F#](https://fsharp.org), perhaps for a game or a data science exercise.

 A simple way to do it would be as follows: